awaregroup/IIALab/labs/Lab03.md

 ### 2.4 - Container Registry

 Container Registry is a private docker container registry that you can push containers to.
 When combined with IoT Edge, you can store the containers to be used by your edge devices.
 Your proprietary code can stay protected in your own container registry rather than a public registry.
+Take note of your **container registry name** with the **notes** file on your desktop, We will be using it in Lab05.

 ![](./media/lab03/3_9.png)